Laws // Lois

 Division 1.
 Guarantee

 Article 1.
-This Part VII guarantees the rights and freedoms set out subject only to reasonable limits of law that can be demonstrably justified in a free and democratic society.
+This Part VII guarantees the rights and freedoms set out subject only to reasonable limits prescribed by law that can be demonstrably justified in a free and democratic society.

 Article 2.
-Everyone is equal before and under the law, in all spheres of government, political, economic and social activity, in particular irrespective of race, religion, national or ethnic origin, colour, sex, sexual orientation, gender, language, age, genetic characteristics, mental or physical disability, property status, specialty, or education.
+Everyone is equal before and under the law, in all spheres of government, political, economic and social activity, in particular irrespective of race, religion, national or ethnic origin, colour, sex, sexual orientation, gender, marital or family status, age, genetic characteristics, or mental or physical disability.

-This does not prohibit any law, program or activity whose goal is to improve the conditions of disadvantaged individuals or groups, including those that are disadvantaged because of race, religion, national or ethnic origin, colour, sex, sexual orientation, gender, language, genetic characteristics, mental or physical disability, property status, specialty, or education.
+This does not prohibit any law, programme or activity whose goal is to improve the conditions of disadvantaged individuals or groups, including those that are disadvantaged because of race, religion, national or ethnic origin, colour, sex, sexual orientation, gender, marital or family status, age, genetic characteristics, or mental or physical disability.

 Division 2.
 Fundamental Rights and Freedoms